WiIIiam278/HuskSync/docs/MPDB-Migration.md

 - Spigot servers with MySQLPlayerDataBridge *still installed*

 ## Migration Instructions
-### 1. Install HuskSync v2.x on all Spigot servers
+### 1. Install HuskSync v3.x on all Spigot servers
 - Download, then install HuskSync on all your servers.
 Don't uninstall MySQLPlayerDataBridge yet.
-- Follow the setup instructions [here](Setup).
+- Follow the setup instructions [here](setup).
 - Start your servers again when done.

 ### 2. Configure the migrator
-- With your servers back on and correctly configured to run HuskSync v2.x, ensure nobody is online.
+- With your servers back on and correctly configured to run HuskSync v3.x, ensure nobody is online.
 - Use the console on one of your Spigot servers to enter: `husksync migrate mpdb`.
 If the MPDB migrator is not available, ensure MySQLPlayerDataBridge is still installed.
 - Adjust the migration setting as needed using the following command: `husksync migrate mpdb set <setting> <value>`.
 - Note that migration will be carried out *from* the database you specify with the settings in console *to* the database configured in `config.yml`.